Sichii/Chaos-Server/docs/articles/MetaData.md

 about those events.
 These events can be in one of 3 states, unavailable, available, or completed.
 Here are the requirements for an event to be in each state:

-- Unavailable (gray with a crossed out circle)
+### Unavailable (gray with a crossed out circle)

-  - The criteria for available are not met
+* The criteria for available are not met
-- Available (blue with an exclamation mark)
+* If the character is a master, all events before circle 6 will be unvavailable
-  - The character must be at a level within the designated Circle
+* If the character has an Advanced Class, all events before circle 7 will be unavailable

-  - The character must be one of the classes the quest is available to
+### Available (blue with an exclamation mark)

-  - If the character is a master, all events before circle 6 will be unvavailable
+* The character must be at a level within the designated Circle
-  - If the character has an Advanced Class, all events before circle 7 will be unavailable
+* The character must be one of the classes the quest is available to

-- Completed (green check mark)
+### Completed (green check mark)

-  - The character must have a legend mark with a key equal to the id of the event
+* The character must have a legend mark with a key equal to the id of the event

 Since no objects directly correlate to events, the metadata must be specified directly through [EventMetaSchema](<xref:Chaos.Schemas.MetaData.EventMetaSchema>).